alicexue/fmri-pipeline/README.md

 - func directories (with preprocessed functional files) should be in the subject folder (if there are no sessions) or under the appropriate session folder
 - anat directories (with preprocessed anatomical files) can be in the subject folder or in the appropriate session folder
 - EV files (see step 1 below)
-- model params must be specified under the model00\<N> directory (see step 2 below)
+- model params must be specified under the model-<modelname> directory (see step 2 below)
-- condition key must be specified under the model00\<N> directory as condition_key.json or condition_key.txt (see step 3 below)
+- condition key must be specified under the model-<modelname> directory as condition_key.json or condition_key.txt (see step 3 below)
 - task contrasts (not required) may be specified under the model00\<N> directory as task_contrasts.json or task_contrasts.txt (see step 4 below)

 ## Steps: